 Seven small log cabins, each different and sleeping two to eight guests, have also been updated, with new chinking and insulation.
 The door frames are old, the doors and screens are new.
 The rooms were small; the new rooms have been rearranged to add more space.
-Upgraded lighting, comfy sofas and chairs and framed 1930s magazine ads, promoting rods and reels, continue the theme.
-Some cabins have private baths; three of the smallest � like so many 1950s and '60s wilderness camps � share a single bath house.
+Some cabins have private baths; three of the smallest - like so many 1950s and '60s wilderness camps - share a single bathhouse.
 As for the wood frame screen door on my cabin, it swung shut with a comfortable "thunk."

 With a limit of 22 guests at any one time, Fishing Camp's isolation, at the foot of the Lost Creek Wilderness, and its private stretch of river frontage really is "your father's fishing stream."
 You could spend all day walking along the bank, soaking up the scenery and the solitude.
-The fact is that the proliferation of highways, public parks, campgrounds and tourist trails have made distant trout streams more accessible, and therefore more crowded.